 What you can experience there is pretty much one of the most open, casual and fun Thai style places outside of Thailand.
 The first time I have been there this summer I was quite surprised.
 I knew that people called this park “Thai Park”, but I couldn’t imagine how true and appropriate this nickname for one of Berlin’s numerous parks really is.
 While walking around for the first time I really didn’t feel myself to be actually in Germany.

-Dozens of Thai women selling all kind of Thai food that they prepare and cook on the spot, just like in any market in Thailand.
-With the difference that here they are sitting on a matt on grass while in Thailand they usually have their own food both in form of a car, sitting on plastic chairs while waiting for customers.
+Dozens of Thai women sell all kind of Thai food that they prepare and cook on the spot, just like in any market in Thailand.
+With the difference that here they are sitting on a mat on grass while in Thailand they usually have their own food both in form of a cart, sitting on plastic chairs while waiting for customers.

-While walking around and being delighted about all the authentic Thai food from Dom Yum Gung, Dried Fish and Satay to Papaya Salad, it was also funny and kind of surprising as most of the food vendors asked me in German if I want to try some of their dishes.
+While walking around and being delighted about all the authentic Thai food from Tom Yum Goong, Dried Fish and Satay to Papaya Salad, it was also funny and kind of surprising as most of the food vendors asked me in German if I want to try some of their dishes.

 As I started talking to a few of them it turned out that most of them were married (or some divorced) with a German guy that often sat next to them selling drinks – even Singha and Chang beer!

 “We go home in September for five months”, says Pim in Thai who is selling Papaya Salad.
 With we she means she and her German husband.
 “I am from Nong Khai, so we go to see my family.
-Many Thai people in Berlin go home during the winter months because it’s getting so cold.”
+Many Thai people in Berlin go home in winter because it’s getting so cold.”

 While that’s true, I still know a lot of people who enjoy the cold winter in Berlin just because it’s always so hot in Thailand.
 Many Thais like her who sell food in the park for five or six months can save enough money to fully support their families back home or even open a Thai restaurant in Berlin.